ubdsgroup/mlcourse-ub/source/syllabus.rst

 Every Monday, Wednesday and Friday - 1.40 to 2.50 PM, virtually on `Zoom <https://buffalo.zoom.us/j/95608261824>`_

 .. note::
-   All lecture videos will be made available after the class and will be accessible via UBLearns/Panopto
+   All lecture videos will be made available after the class.
+The links will be posted on Piazza and also available `here <lecturevideos.html>`_.

 Office Hours
 ------------